ivanrivasgr/soccer-data-platform-demo/README.md

 - infrastructure-as-code patterns
 - workflow orchestration design

-The project is intended as a **portfolio demonstration of modern data engineering practices applied to sports analytics**.
+The project is intended as a **portfolio demonstration of modern data engineering practices applied to sports analytics**, including reproducible pipelines, data validation, CI/CD automation, and interactive analytics dashboards.